5 Hacks for Your INTJ Personality Type

 4. If something has captured your interest, stick with it.

-INTJs are curious about the world, but they have a tendency to jump from one project to another.
-After they become interested in a topic, they learn just enough to satisfy their curiosity and then dump it for the next interesting thing.
-If you’ve followed this pattern, you might have picked up a lot of surface-level knowledge about a variety of topics, but not much in-depth understanding about them.
+INTJs are curious about the world, but also have a tendency to jump from one project to another.
+After becoming interested in a topic, they learn just enough to satisfy their inquisitiveness and then drop it for the next interesting thing.

 5. Recognize your weaknesses, but don’t let anyone tell you to change yourself.

 Every personality type has strengths and weaknesses, and it’s useful to understand these as a way to improve yourself.
 However, if you read a lot of material about the INTJ personality type, you’ll probably feel like there’s a lot of time spent telling INTJs to “fix” themselves, or mold themselves to better fit into society.
+This can seem harsh, and even impossible.
+We are who we are, after all.

 INTJ Premium Profile